kuannie1/SoftSysEccentricEucalyptus/ast_c/README.md

-The Abstract Syntax Tree and Parser create and parse syntax trees for basic arithmetic expressions.
+The Abstract Syntax Tree and Parser create and parse syntax trees for basic arithmetic expressions and integer variables.
 It is functional for additon, subtraction, multiplication and division, with positive and negative numbers.
 For example,
 ```c
 ast* additionexp = make_binaryExp("*",
 			make_binaryExp("+",